 Flying into Grenoble for the holidays?
 Your ski trip just got a little easier!
-With airlines like EasyJet, Monarch and Jet2 operating flights to the UK, Grenoble Airport is a logical choice.
+With many airlines operating flights to the UK, Grenoble Airport is a logical choice.
 And once you get there, there are loads of ski resorts within easy reach.
-Rent a car or book a transfer with Ben's Bus Shuttles, which runs shuttles to various nearby ski areas.
+Rent a car or book a transfer and you'll be there in no time.
 We've put together a list of easily accessible ski resorts close to Grenoble Airport - whether you're flying with the family or with a group of mates, you're sure to find one that will tempt you.
 So, what are you waiting for?
 Let's go skiing!

 Just a stone’s throw from Grenoble Airport lies Saint Pierre de Chartreuse, a family-friendly ski resort with a historical village centre and charming après-ski scene.
 The 35km of slopes are best suited to beginners, but expert skiers have some off-piste terrain to play on.

 1 hour drive, 60km

 Breathtaking views of the Parc Naturel Regional du Vercors greet skiers and snowboarders at Lans en Vercors.
 The ski area is best known for its hundreds of kilometres of cross-country trails.
 However, the downhill ski area which links up with Villard de Lans and Autrans also has 160km of alpine slopes.